 The continuing and rapid shift to Software as a Service (SaaS) continues apace.
 Forrester Research expects cloud CRM will become the single most common deployment model for CRM within the next two years, with newer SaaS solutions replacing most on-premise CRM installations.

 It’s not hard to see why.
 A growing number of businesses recognize and seek to leverage the huge potential benefits of cloud CRM.
-These include reduced total cost of ownership; enhanced integration of your remote workers and systems; simplified IT management; and real-time responses to a myriad of problems on the fly.
+These include the reduced total cost of ownership; enhanced integration of your remote workers and systems; simplified IT management; and real-time responses to a myriad of problems on the fly.

-Nevertheless, many of the same problems afflicting CRM implementations 3 decades ago persist today in cloud environments.
-Poor user adoption, data silos and bad data capture management continue to harm many implementations.
+Nevertheless, many of the same problems afflicting CRM implementations 3 decades ago persist today in cloud environments: Poor user adoption, data silos and bad data capture management continue to harm many implementations.

-Companies must take proactive measures to ensure a successful move to cloud.
+Companies must take proactive measures to ensure a successful move to the cloud.
 Here are five proven CRM governance strategies you can consider for your business today.